Are Lumpen the Leaders the Revolution Needs?

 MIM(Prisons) responds: We have much unity with this analysis of classes in the United $tates.
 But where it is limited to an analysis of classes within U.$. borders, we think it's crucial to think more broadly about classes globally in this era of imperialism.
 As this comrade notes, the workers in the United $tates have been bought off with the spoils of imperialism.
 But this doesn't mean the proletariat on a global scale is bought off.
 We do look to the proletariat as the foundational class for revolution, but we don't find that proletariat within U.$. borders.
 Instead we find it in the Third World, where it is actively engaged in a battle for life and death with imperialism.
 There it is not a big leap for the proletariat to take up revolutionary struggle.

 In First World countries like the United $tates, on the other hand, we see the lumpen playing a leading role in the revolutionary movement.
 This is in large part because the national contradiction is the principal contradiction within U.$. borders.
 And as this writer points out, the oppressed nation lumpen continue to receive the brunt of this oppression even while living in a country of great wealth and prosperity.
 The potential for lumpen organizations to become revolutionary organizations is of great interest to us as well.
-We work with many of these organizations to build peace and unity across the divisions.
+We work with many of these organizations to build peace and unity.
 But these organizations are generally structured to meet capitalist goals.
 In the book reviewed, Sakai, addresses the challenges faced in joining forces militarily with such organizations in other times and places.
 But in those contexts we are talking about a lumpen-proletariat, in proletarian populations.
 We talk about the First World lumpen, within the exploiter countries, and see even more barriers in wholesale moves to the revolutionary road.

 With such a relatively small potentially revolutionary population in the imperialist countries, we don't expect to see revolution start from within the United $tates.
 At least not without a significant change in conditions.
 The most likely avenue for revolution comes from the Third World.
 This doesn't absolve us of responsibility within imperialist countries.
 We must organize the resistance, support revolutionary movements in the Third World, and build a movement capable of seizing the moment when it arrives.